vinceskahan/v5wiki/WeeWX-Frequently-Asked-Questions.md

 ### Why do I get "permission denied"?

-There are a few situations where you might encounter "permission denied".
+There are a few situations where you might encounter "permission denied", including:

 * starting/stopping `weewxd` when it is running as a system daemon
 * viewing the system log